Basic survival gear

 The rationing of food, water and other necessary supplies to thousands of displaced desperate people.
 Robberies and killing over the simplest items that we take for granted every day.
 The many wounded, dead and sick from unsanitary conditions with raw sewage and unclean water.

-Now try and imagine the same scenario but instead of being confined to just a couple of counties within a state to being spread out over multiple states from some type of SHTF situation.
+Try and imagine the same scenario but instead of being confined to just a couple of counties within a state but instead being spread out over multiple states from some type of SHTF situation.
 With this frame of mind, you soon realize that what you have with you at that time, is going to determine you’re survival until meeting up with the next obstacle.